runpod/containers/README.md

 ## Container Requirements

+### Dependencies

+The following dependencies are required as part of RunPod platform functionality.

+- `openssh-server` - Required for SSH access to the container.

 ### runpod.yaml

 Each container foulder needs to have a runpod.yaml file.
 This file will contain version info as well as services to be ran.
 The runpod.yaml file should be formatted as follows: